UK Independence Party: Move towards the far right (2018–2019)

 On 9 December 2018, before an important vote on Brexit legislation, UKIP led a "Brexit Betrayal" rally in central London fronted by Robinson, alongside prominent far-right groups.
-By April 2019, of 24 UKIP MEPs elected in the 2014 European Election, only 4 remained members of UKIP.
-Ten of these MEPs would later move to Nigel's Farage's new party, The Brexit Party, whilst O'Flynn defected to the SDP.
+By April 2019, of 24 UKIP MEPs elected in the 2014 European Election, only four remained members of UKIP.
+Ten of these MEPs would later move to Nigel's Farage's new Brexit Party (with the party eventually succeeding UKIP politically), whilst O'Flynn defected to the SDP.
 Most others continued to sit as Independent MEPs.

 By April 2019, the British government had agreed an extension to EU membership with the EU until 31 October 2019, which would mean the UK would take part in the 2019 European Parliament elections.
-Candidates selected by UKIP to run in the election included right-wing YouTube personalities, Carl Benjamin and Mark Meechan.
-Benjamin had caused controversy by making "inappropriate" comments in 2016 about the rape threats to a female Labour MP Jess Phillips, with the UKIP Swindon Branch chair calling for him to be deselected.
+Candidates selected by UKIP to run in the election included right-wing YouTube personalities Carl Benjamin and Mark Meechan.
+Benjamin had caused controversy by making "inappropriate" comments in 2016 about the rape threats to a female Labour MP Jess Phillips, with the UKIP Swindon branch chair calling for him to be deselected.
 Videos made by Benjamin in which he used racist terms also caused controversy.
 In May, the 2019 United Kingdom local elections saw UKIP lose around 80% of the seats it was defending.
 The party was criticised for failing "to capitalise on the collapse of the Conservatives" by commentators.
 In the European elections later that month, UKIP received 3.3% of the vote and lost all its remaining seats.

 On 2 June 2019, Batten resigned his post as party leader as he had promised if he lost his MEP position.
 In the 2019 UKIP leadership election, Richard Braine was elected UKIP leader and attempted to appoint Batten as deputy leader.
-Braine's attempt to appoint Batten as the party's deputy leader was blocked by its National Executive Committee (NEC).
+Braine's attempt to appoint Batten as the party's deputy leader was blocked by its NEC.
 Braine was criticised in the press for comments he has made which were considered racist and offensive, including one incident in which he claimed he "often confused" London mayor Sadiq Khan with Mohammad Sidique Khan, one of the 7/7 terror attackers.
-Braine later further came underfire when he announced he planned to boycott the September 2019 UKIP Party conference in Newport, after less than 450 tickets were sold for the conference.
-The Chairman of UKIP, Kirstan Herriot, stated to members that Braine had attempted to cancel the conference due to the low turnout and was highly critical of this attempted action.
+Braine later further came under fire when he announced he planned to boycott the September 2019 UKIP Party conference in Newport, after fewer than 450 tickets were sold for the conference.
+The chairman of UKIP, Kirstan Herriot, told members that Braine had attempted to cancel the conference due to the low turnout and was highly critical of this attempted action.